 Skip advert

 Sat-nav, stereo and infotainment

-The system gets a couple of touch-sensitive shortcuts running down the left-hand side of the display.
-This includes the volume controls, but there is also a physical wheel on the steering wheel itself.
-Boot-up times are slow, but the system responds to commands quickly once it’s loaded.
+The smaller screen gets physical dials for the volume and shortcuts next to the unit, but the larger screen features a couple of touch-sensitive shortcuts running down the left-hand side of the display.
+These include the volume controls, but there is also a physical wheel on the steering wheel itself.
+Boot-up times are slow, yet once it’s loaded the system responds to commands quickly.
 There are areas which don’t seem particularly logical, though.

 The colour display is clear and sharp, with the screen itself now in a more useful position than before, sitting slightly ahead of the dash.
-If you're after digital instrumentation, you'll need to upgrade to either the FR Sport or Xcellence Lux trims which include the Digital Cockpit tech.
+If you're looking for digital instrumentation, you'll need to upgrade to either the FR Sport or Xcellence Lux trims, which include the Digital Cockpit tech.

+Skip advert